Tiggax/zakljucna_naloga/src/sec/3metode.typ

 For control only the proportional part was used.
 The model is one dimensional and describes an ideally mixed fed-batch bioreactor, which means that the response of the regulation is fast and the proportional part of the @PID regulator is sufficient of efficient regulation.

-=== Sparger airation
+=== Sparger aeration

 The model uses a sparger with a mixer that dilutes the oxygen into the system.
-While @PID control injects pure oxygen, the sparger airates the system with filtered air (21% oxygen).
+While @PID control injects pure oxygen, the sparger air rates the system with filtered air (21% oxygen).

 The air flow from the sparger and the are combined.
-Afterwards $k L a$ is calculated specific to the system using the power input of the system and the combined flow.
+Afterwards $k L a$ (Volumetric Mass Transfer Coefficient) is calculated specific to the system using the power input of the system and the combined flow.

-Next the the ammount of oxygen released into the system is calculated, by using the Henry's conatant.
+Next the the amount of oxygen released into the system is calculated, by using the Henry's constant.
 Afterwards oxygen transfer rate (@OTR) is calculated from which oxygen uptake rate (@OUR) is substracted to get the oxygen change.

 == Total balance

-Since the bioreactor model is reciving a steady supply of substrate, total balance of the system needs to be calculated.
+Since the bioreactor model is receiving a steady supply of substrate, total balance of the system needs to be calculated.
-@VCD and product get diluted, while glucose and glutamine can get concentrated given if the concentration of the feed is bigger than the concentration of the biroeactor.
+@VCD and product get diluted, while glucose and glutamine can get concentrated given if the concentration of the feed is bigger than the concentration of the bioreactor.

 == parameters of the system